Other stuff to do

 Before we came to Slovenia we had no idea that honey has several completely different tastes, depending on what the bees have been collecting in the forest, meadows, from chestnut or lime trees or different flowers.

-Would you "bee lieve" it!..
-Modern bee keeping was invented in Slovenia.. it's a national pastime here, you will see colourful wooden beehives all over the place when you are out and about for the Slovenian bees to get some yummy food to make yummy honey!
+Would you "bee lieve" it!.. the modern daybee keeping technique was invented in Slovenia.. it's a national pastime here, you will see colourful wooden beehives all over the place when you are out and about where the Slovenian bees to get some yummy food to make yummy honey!

 You can get close and personal to the busy worker bees, see how honey is collected and taste different honeys.
 You will find out that the crystal clear honey you buy in the supermarket might not be what you think it is.
 And when you taste the natural stuff, we are sure your ideas about honey will be changed for ever, as were ours.